Strategies & tips

 2. anchor effect – making quality visible

 When evaluating a product, people are often guided by a first impression – the so-called anchor.
-High-quality promotional items automatically suggest that the brand behind them also values quality.
+High-quality promotional products automatically suggest that the brand behind them also values quality.
 A high-quality ballpoint pen makes a completely different impression than a cheap plastic ballpoint pen.

 3. availability heuristic – presence creates impact